Blå ovalformad swimmingpool med vattenfall och stenomgivning

 3. Budget

-Consider your budget and long-term financial goals when deciding whether to invest in a pool heat pump.
+Consider your budget and your long-term financial goals when deciding whether to invest in a pool heat pump.
 Although they may have higher initial costs, their energy efficiency can lead to savings on operating costs over time.

 4. Environmental considerations